Lori in her car on a road trip

 Additionally, fueling up before it’s a must do situation allows you to avoid stopping in crowded or more expensive locations like national parks or busy, big cities where gas usually costs more.

-The general store in Death Valley National Park
+a gas station in Death Valley National Park

 When you’re on a road trip and driving long distances, it’s easy to get in the mindset of feeling like you have to drive as much as you can just to get it done.
 But that’s really no way to road trip.
 Road trips are meant to be fun and as much as possible, leisurely.

-You shouldn’t plan so much driving that you can’t make a few fun stops and schedule a few breaks to stretch your legs.
 Even if it’s just a rest area stop, taking a break makes the trip so much more enjoyable.
 It’s also good for your legs and body to get out of the car every few hours.
 Some experts even say every two to three hours is best.

 Additionally, frequent stops give you the opportunity to explore new places and discover hidden gems along the way.
 Whether it’s a roadside diner, a scenic overlook, or a charming little town, taking the time to stop and explore can add a whole new dimension of fun to your road trip.